CDL-Quantum/CohortProject_2020/Project_3_Franck_Condon_Factors/README.md

 Calculating the loop hafnian is impractical <img src="https://render.githubusercontent.com/render/math?math=(O(P^3 2^{P/2}))" width="85"> but for small numbers of vibrational quanta per normal mode the formula (113) in Quesada's paper significantly improves the calculation of FCFs.

 **Challenge 4:**
 We investigate the advantages and disadvantages of codes licensed for the public domain and those that are licensed for private use.
-The discussion is a part of the business aplication and can be found in our [challenge 4 file.](./Challenge4.md)
+The business aplication and other discussions can be found in our [challenge 4 file.](./Challenge4.md)

 # Business Application